DirkSonguer/zeitgeist-framework/applications/zeitgeist_administrator_v2/trunk/readme.txt

 _Setup_
 -------

-* Copy this directory to your htdocs directory (or in some folder there)
+* Copy this directory to your htdocs directory or in some folder there (for example http://127.0.0.1/zeitgeist-administrator)
-* Dump ./_additional_files/zeitgeist_administrator.sql in a new table with the same name on your webserver
-* Configure the database access in ./configuration/application.configuration.php
-* Start your browser and call the index.php.
-Should be something like this: http://127.0.0.1/zeitgeist_administrator_v2/index.php
+* Start /install/ and follow the instructions (http://127.0.0.1/zeitgeist-administrator/install)
 * Click around
 * Read the help areas